-- Value of coordinated action If broad government relief is not anticipated, market participants facing similar issues or challenges - such as power producers seeking extensions under power purchase agreements with the government that are based on the same precedent or template - should consider coordinating through trade associations or other legal mechanisms that do not run afoul of competition laws to communicate common concerns and preferred solutions to government policy-makers as opposed to pursuing individual, piecemeal solutions. - One example of such coordinated action is the effort by the Colombian renewable energy association (SER) which has presented a joint request for relief in the form of extended deadlines under previously executed PPAs with the government. - Project developers and owners (and their lenders) may want to consider concerted efforts to seek relief on milestones associated with permits or to commence commercial operation.
-That relief may take many forms, including force majeure or other legal relief. - We also noted that our LATAM COVID-19 Task Force colleagues reported that their countries and regional organizations, like Mercosur, were requesting technical and financial support from multilateral organizations, including the Inter-American Development Bank and CAF.
-We also noted the references to work by international organizations like CEPAL.
-We expect that multilaterals, like the World Bank and Inter-American Development Bank, will assist in coordinating action by continuing to ramp-up their thought-leadership, guidance and financial support to governments seeking to cope with the economic impacts of the crisis.
+- On a more positive note, we see that Peru and Costa Rica are proceeding with new tenders for infrastructure. - We will endeavor to continue to track actions and initiatives proposed and adopted by the governments in the surveyed countries in future updates. - Value of coordinated action If broad government relief is not anticipated, market participants facing similar issues or challenges such as power producers seeking extensions under power purchase agreements with the government that are based on the same precedent or template should consider coordinating through trade associations or other legal mechanisms that do not run afoul of competition laws to communicate common concerns and preferred solutions to government policy-makers as opposed to pursuing individual, piecemeal solutions. - One example of such coordinated action is the effort by the Colombian renewable energy association (SER) which has presented a joint request for relief in the form of extended deadlines under previously executed PPAs with the government. - Project developers and owners (and their lenders) may want to consider concerted efforts to seek relief on milestones associated with permits or to commence commercial operation.
+That relief may take many forms, including force majeure or other legal relief. - We also noted that our LATAM COVID-19 Task Force colleagues reported that their countries and regional organizations, like Mercosur, were requesting technical and financial support from multilateral organizations, including the Inter-American Development Bank (IDB) and CAF.
+To that end, we have started to see multilaterals like the IMF, World Bank and IDB providing financing to national governments and other public sector entities, as well as private sector companies in the region, in an effort to help them

+- cope with the effects of the COVID-19 pandemic in specific Latin American countries.
+We also noted the references to work by international organizations like UN ECLAC and IRENA. - We expect that multilaterals, like the World Bank and Inter-American Development Bank, will continue to play a key role in coordinating responses to the effects of the pandemic and continue to provide thoughtleadership, guidance and financial support to governments and private sector entities seeking to cope with the economic impacts of the crisis.
 We will continue to monitor the scope and form of that support and where it will be directed.